American Indian Resources

 Orange Shirt Day

-Orange Shirt Day is a time to reflect on the history and ongoing impacts of both the Canadian residential school system and Indian Boarding School system in the United States
+Orange Shirt Day is a time to reflect on the history and ongoing impacts of the residential school system in Canada and Indian Boarding School system in the United States.

 Back to Top